 - an explanation; - an admission that the situation could have been handled differently or better; - an assurance that we will try to ensure the event complained of will not happen again; - an explanation of the steps that have been or will be taken to help ensure that it will not happen again and an indication of the timescales within which any changes will be made; - an undertaking to review policies in light of the complaint; or, - an apology.

-It is useful if complainants are able to state what actions the feel might resolve the problem at any stage.
+Complainants should, from the earliest stage of their complaint, say what outcome they want and what they think might resolve the issue.
 An admission that the situation could have been handled better is not an admission of negligence.